 NOTE: The following objective and policies originally were adopted as part of the EAR-based amendments (Ordinance 2009-15, adopted May 19, 2009) as Objective T2.6 and Policies T2.6.1 through T2.6.10.
 Subsequently, the Innovation Way MMTD was adopted (Ordinance 2009-28, adopted October 13, 2009) as Objective T2.6 and associated policies.
-Therefore, this objective and policies have been renumbered as Objective T2.8 and policies T2.8.1 through T2.8.10.
+Therefore, this objective and policies have been renumbered as Objective T2.8 and Policies T2.8.1 through T2.8.10.

-OBJ T2.8 Orange County shall grant an exception from transportation concurrency for projects that promote public transportation, as provided in Chapter 163.3180(5)(b), Florida Statutes.
+OBJ T2.8 Orange County shall grant an exception from transportation concurrency for projects that promote public transportation, as defined in Chapter 163.3164(37), Florida Statutes.
 (Added 05/09, Ord.
-2009-15; Amended 6/12, Ord.
-2012-14)
+2009-15; Amended 06/12, Ord.
+2012-14; Amended 03/13, Ord.
+2013-07)

 - T2.8.1 Projects that promote public transportation are developments within the Urban Service Boundary that directly affect the provision of public transit, including transit terminals, transit lines and routes, separate lanes for the exclusive use of public transit services, transit stops (shelters and stations), office buildings or projects that include fixed-rail or transit terminals as part of the building, and projects which are transit oriented and designed to complement reasonably proximate planned or existing public facilities.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.1; Amended 6/12, Ord.
-2012-14) - T2.8.2 Where there are opportunities, Orange County shall ensure that new development and redevelopment shall be designed such that the long-range plan for sustainable public transportation options are realized by implementing specific performance standards that will exempt the development from traditional road concurrency.
+2009-15, Policy T2.6.1; Amended 06/12, Ord.
+2012-14) - Where there are opportunities, Orange County shall ensure that new development and redevelopment shall be designed such that the long-range plan for sustainable public transportation options are realized by implementing specific performance standards that will exempt the development from traditional road concurrency.
+A portion of a Planned Development or proposed development may be eligible for concurrency exception for trips generated for these portions by meeting the performance standards in Policies T2.8.5 through T2.8.9.
+This partial exception shall not affect other portions of a Planned Development or proposed development that do not comply with these policies, which shall still be subject to concurrency.
+Review of these portions not receiving a concurrency exception shall not be subject to the performance standards.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.2; Amended 6/12, Ord.
-2012-14) - Transportation concurrency exceptions granted under this objective shall not relieve development from meeting performance standards set forth to ensure the appropriate mix of land use and accommodating infrastructure as identified through the context assessment are provided.
+2009-15, Policy T2.6.2; Amended 06/12, Ord.
+2012-14; Amended 03/13, Ord.
+2013-07) - Transportation concurrency exceptions granted under this objective shall not relieve development from meeting performance standards set forth to ensure the appropriate mix of land use and accommodating infrastructure are provided.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.3; Amended 6/12, Ord.
-2012-14) - T2.8.4 Proposed transit oriented projects shall be reviewed based on the results of a Planning Context Assessment Study completed for the proposed development by the applicant to include the following.
+2009-15, Policy T2.6.3; Amended 06/12, Ord.
+2012-14; Amended 03/13, Ord.
+2013-07) - T2.8.4 Proposed transit oriented projects shall be reviewed based on the results of a study completed for the proposed development by the applicant to include the following. - A map depicting the proposed development site in the context of the transit corridor, rail station, or other transit facility; - A map depicting the proposed development site in the immediate context of adjacent parcels: - Existing circulation network (streets, sidewalks, pedestrian paths, and bicycle paths, with stub-outs clearly indicated); - Proposed circulation network for the development site in relationship to its immediate context and in connecting to existing and/or planned transit stops/stations; - Footprint of proposed development; - Current land use and density/intensity for developed sites;

-- A map depicting the proposed development site in the context of the transit corridor, rail station, or other transit facility; - A map depicting the proposed development site in the immediate context of adjacent parcels; - Existing circulation network (streets, sidewalks, pedestrian paths, and bicycle paths, with stub-outs clearly indicated); - Proposed circulation network for the development site in relationship to its immediate context and in connecting to existing and/or planned transit stops/stations; - Footprint of proposed development; - Current land use and density/intensity for developed sites; - Future Land Use Designations for parcels adjacent; and - Location of any existing and/or planned transit stops/stations.
+- Future Land Use Designations for parcels adjacent; and - Location of any existing and/or planned transit stops/stations.

 (Added 05/09, Ord.
-2009-15, Policy T2.6.4; Amended 6/12, Ord.
-2012-14)
+2009-15, Policy T2.6.4; Amended 06/12, Ord.
+2012-14; Amended 03/13, Ord.
+2013-07)